-You can install the Assistant Engine for Filament via Composer:
+You can install Filament Assistant via Composer:

 composer require assistant-engine/filament-assistant